Sampling Correctors: Connections to learning and testing

 \begin{corollary} Suppose there exists a batch sampling corrector $\Algo$ for the class $\mathcal{B}$ of Binomial distributions over $[n]$, with sample complexity $q_\Algo(\eps,\eps_1,m,\delta)=\poly\!\log(\frac{1}{\eps},\frac{1}{\eps_1},m,\frac{1}{\delta})$.
 Then, there exists a semi-agnostic learner for $\mathcal{B}$, which, given access to an unknown distribution $\D$ promised to be $\eps$-close to some Binomial distribution, takes $\tildeO{\frac{1}{\eps^2}}$ samples from $\D$ and outputs a distribution $\hat{B}\in\mathcal{B}$ such that

 with probability at least $2/3$. \end{corollary} To the best of our knowledge, an agnostic learning algorithm for the class of Binomial distributions with sample complexity $\tildeO{1/\eps^2}$ is not explicitly known, although the results of \cite{CDSS:14} do imply a $\tildeO{1/\eps^3}$ upper bound and a modification of~\cite{DDS:PBD:12} (to make their algorithm agnostic) seems to yield one.
 The above suggests an approach which would lead to the (essentially optimal) sample complexity.
+(Since publication of our work, we have learned that~\cite{ADLS:15} provides such a result unconditionally.)